actum/frontend-checklist/README.md

 #### Outcomes

-* Developer does not need guess/design the missing states and no additional iteration of design process is neeeded.
+* Developer does not to need guess/design the missing states and no additional iteration of design process is neeeded.

 ### 1.7.
 Design should contain the real content